-A high level of competence and commitment is expected of Hoffberger students.
-Students are provided with individual studios.
-The emphasis of the program is on intensive independent work.
 A total of 60 credits is required for the MFA; of these, 48 must be in studio coursework and 12 in liberal arts seminars.
-A selection of liberal arts seminars especially designed for graduate students are offered each semester, but graduate students may take undergraduate liberal arts class with the permission of the instructor.
+A selection of liberal arts seminars especially designed for graduate students are offered each semester, additionally, graduate students may take undergraduate liberal arts class with the permission of the instructor.

 Who Should Apply